ant-design/ant-design/components/date-picker/demo/date-render.md

 ## en-US

-We can customize the rendering of date cells in the calendar by providing a `renderDate` function to `DatePicker`.
+We can customize the rendering of date cells in the calendar by providing a `dateRender` function to `DatePicker`.

 ````jsx
 import { DatePicker } from 'antd';